onflow/flow-go/pkg/language/docs/language.md

     return a + b
 }

-// The arguments are not declared with a specific type,
+// The arguments are not declared with a specific type, but they are inferred
-// but they are inferred to be `Int8` since the parameter types are `Int8` add(1, 2) // returns 3
+// to be `Int8` since the parameter types of the function `add` are `Int8`. add(1, 2) // returns 3

 // Declare two constants which have type `Int32`